usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-specialties will not be able to disperse its accessible MDE with mathematical precision across every department, clinic, and specialty, public entities must still afford people with disabilities an opportunity to benefit from each type of medical care that is equal to the opportunity provided to people without disabilities.49F 291 The Department recognizes that it is critically important for people with disabilities to have access to all types of medical care.
+specialties will not be able to disperse its accessible MDE with mathematical precision across every department, clinic, and specialty, public entities must still afford people with disabilities an opportunity to benefit from each type of medical care that is equal to the opportunity provided to people without disabilities.49F {% fn 295 %} The Department recognizes that it is critically important for people with disabilities to have access to all types of medical care.
 Therefore, public entities are still required to ensure that all of their services, programs, and activities are accessible to and usable by individuals with